 Demand for EVs is expected to outpace internal combustion engine (ICE) vehicle sales by attracting mass-market adoption driven by environmental regulations and changing consumer views.
 As the retail cost of EVs declines due to improving battery technology, the increase in EV sales will correspondingly prompt growth for charging infrastructure, currently a pain point for consumers in some markets.
 This rapid growth has spurred innovative solutions to improve consumer experience and increasingly seamless solutions.
 Investors are looking to capitalise on this market for developing infrastructure to address consumer and commercial demand over the next decade.

-In this co-authored paper with Hubject’s Oliver Adrian and Adityaa Ravi, CRA’s Enrique Glotzer and Robert Stocker evaluate the changing EV investment landscape, key players in the market, investment opportunities and overall market growth.
+In this co-authored paper with Hubject’s Oliver Adrian and Adityaa Ravi, CRA’s Robert Stocker evaluates the changing EV investment landscape, key players in the market, investment opportunities and overall market growth.
 Leveraging Hubject Consulting’s eMobility expertise and Charles River Associates’ (CRA) energy expertise with our combined strategic positioning and extensive network in the market, we guide investors to make well-informed decisions and have developed a tailored approach for those ready to enter the market.

 Our key findings bring light on how investments in EV charging could be approached: